 On Campus Living Options

-We currently offer four different styles of on-campus housing options that provide an encouraging, educational environment for students located conveniently near classrooms, library, and athletic facilities.
-There are one traditional residence hall and five apartment-style buildings available.
+We currently offer several different styles of on-campus housing options that provide an encouraging, educational environment for students located conveniently near classrooms, library, and athletic facilities.
+There are one traditional residence hall, several townhouses, and two apartment-style living areas.
 Each living area is also equipped with internet and security services.
 All students who are under 21 years of age shall live on campus.
 For a complete overview of NCU’s residency requirements, please consult the NCU Student Handbook.

 Burke-Griffeth Residence Hall (Underclassman)

 Burke-Griffeth Residence Hall (commonly known as BG) has two designated floors – one for women and one for men.
 The floors are comprised of three designated halls for women and two halls for men which usually house freshmen and sophomore students.
 Each hall has a large community bathroom and each floor has a kitchen area, lounge, and laundry services.
 The cafeteria, coffee shop, and security services are located on the first floor of the BG building.

 Mom Richart Apartments